vanesascode/sneakers-store-frontend-angular/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## PrimeNG

+primeng is a popular UI component library for Angular applications.
+It provides a wide range of components such as buttons, calendars, data tables, dialogs, and more, to help developers build modern and responsive user interfaces in their Angular projects.

 ## Further help